shipyardapp/Shipyard-Documentation/docs/reference/fac.md

     target_email: example@email.com
 ```

-- `blueprint` is the name of the Blueprint created separately from the Fleet - it must match the name exactly and may either be a [Shipyard Blueprint](blueprint-library/blueprint-library-overview.md) or an [Organization Blueprint](blueprints.md)
+- `blueprint` is the name of the Blueprint created separately from the Fleet - it must match the name exactly and may either be a [Library Blueprint](blueprint-library/blueprint-library-overview.md) or an [Organization Blueprint](blueprints.md)
 - `inputs` are a key-value pair representing the [input variable](inputs/blueprint-variables.md) name and value - if the Blueprint is configured so that the input is a "password" type, when this FAC is fetched back to the user it will show `SHIPYARD_HIDDEN` to obfuscate the value

 </TabItem>